Leonard Wood: 1920 presidential campaign

+Wood at the funeral of Theodore Roosevelt, January 1919.

 After having considered a presidential candidacy in 1916, in 1920 Wood was a serious contender for the Republican nomination.
 The major candidates were Senator Hiram Johnson of California, a progressive who opposed U.S. involvement in the League of Nations; Governor Frank Orren Lowden of Illinois, who supported women's suffrage and Prohibition, and opposed U.S. entry into the League of Nations; and Wood, whose military career made him the personification of competence and ties to Theodore Roosevelt earned him the backing of many of Roosevelt's former supporters, including William Cooper Procter.
 Senator Warren G. Harding of Ohio was a dark horse candidate, running as a favorite son in order to maintain his hold on Ohio's Republican Party and secure his reelection to the Senate.
 At the convention, Wood led on the first four ballots, was second on the fifth, tied for first with Lowden on the sixth, and led again on the seventh.
 With none of the three front runners able to obtain a majority, support for Harding started to grow and he won the nomination on the tenth ballot.
 Delegates nominated Calvin Coolidge for vice president, and the Harding-Coolidge ticket went on to win the general election.